Andrei Prychodko, (alternate spellings “Andrij” & “Andrii” Prychodko) born 1951 in Toronto, is a Swiss-Canadian artist of the Ukrainian Diaspora.

 Following senior matriculation Prychodko worked in the newsroom, then as chief librarian/archivist of the Toronto Telegram, Canada’s second largest newspaper, but soon left to study briefly at Toronto’s New School of Art.
 Based in Europe since 1971, Prychodko followed self-directed, non-curricular studies at l’ École Nationale Supérieure des Beaux Arts in Paris, where he was accepted in the highest category, as well as at the Accademia di Belle Arti and Scuola Libera del Nudo in Florence.
 By special permissions he copied master drawings at il Gabinetto dei Disegni of the Uffizi and studied anatomy at the Universities of Toronto and Paris VII.

-Fluent in five languages, Prychodko has lived and painted on four continents- in Toronto, New York, Switzerland, Mexico, India, etc and was based for 21 years in Paris.
+Fluent in six languages, Prychodko has lived and painted on four continents- in Toronto, New York, Switzerland, Mexico, India, etc and was based for 21 years in Paris.
 His studios were in such places as a former romanesque chapel in Chianti, Tuscany, the Hotel Chelsea, New York, in the former City Hall of San Cristobal las Casas, Mexico, In the Himalayas, on the Ganges ghats in Benares, India, and in the Swiss Alps...

 Referring to all this, the Neue Zürcher Zeitung sees his art as “issuing from borderless cultural/historical cross-references.”